DanOlner/exobrain/src/site/notes/Doing it in public view.md

 Dunno.
 Hence "experiment".

-I'm writing this in Obsidian, a digital garden plugin is able to send it to Vercel, that builds it on my github, I've pointed a subdomain to it, and I just press CMD+P then  those things make me irrationally happy.
+I'm writing this in Obsidian, a digital garden plugin is able to send it to Vercel, that builds it on my github, I've pointed a subdomain to it, and I just press CMD+P then 'publish active note' and it's live, and I can link to anything else on here.
+Those things make me irrationally happy.
 Let's go with that feeling, shall we?